Czech language: Modern Czech

 Modern standard Czech originates in standardization efforts of the 18th century.
 By then the language had developed a literary tradition, and since then it has changed little; journals from that period contain no substantial differences from modern standard Czech, and contemporary Czechs can understand them with little difficulty.
 At some point before the 18th century, the Czech language abandoned a distinction between phonemic /l/ and /ʎ/ which survives in Slovak.

-With the beginning of the national revival of the mid-18th century, Czech historians began to emphasize their people's accomplishments from the 15th through 17th centuries, rebelling against the Counter-Reformation (the Habsburg re-catholization efforts which had denigrated Czech and other non-Latin languages).
+With the beginning of the national revival of the mid-18th century, Czech historians began to emphasize their people's accomplishments from the 15th through 17th centuries, rebelling against the Counter-Reformation (the Habsburg re-Catholicisation efforts which had denigrated Czech and other non-Latin languages).
 Czech philologists studied sixteenth-century texts and advocated the return of the language to high culture.
 This period is known as the Czech National Revival (or Renaissance).

 During the national revival, in 1809 linguist and historian Josef Dobrovský released a German-language grammar of Old Czech entitled Ausführliches Lehrgebäude der böhmischen Sprache ('Comprehensive Doctrine of the Bohemian Language').
 Dobrovský had intended his book to be descriptive, and did not think Czech had a realistic chance of returning as a major language.
 However, Josef Jungmann and other revivalists used Dobrovský's book to advocate for a Czech linguistic revival.
 Changes during this time included spelling reform (notably, í in place of the former j and j in place of g), the use of t (rather than ti) to end infinitive verbs and the non-capitalization of nouns (which had been a late borrowing from German).
 These changes differentiated Czech from Slovak.
 Modern scholars disagree about whether the conservative revivalists were motivated by nationalism or considered contemporary spoken Czech unsuitable for formal, widespread use.

 Adherence to historical patterns was later relaxed and standard Czech adopted a number of features from Common Czech (a widespread informal interdialectal variety), such as leaving some proper nouns undeclined.
 This has resulted in a relatively high level of homogeneity among all varieties of the language.